Studio C: Darth Sidious

+Jeremy Warner plays a character called David Wayne Starr who is interviewed by a news reporter Roger Kennings played by Steven Meek.
+David Starr introduces himself by saying, “My name’s David Wayne Starr with a double R.” He constantly mentions how he is a disappointment to his parents and how much of a Star Wars fan he is.
+He also explains that his voice has not matured like his body until the sketch, “Middle School Kid Ruins the News One Last Time.”
+There have been three David Starr skits.

 Dobby

 Jason Gray impersonates Dobby the house-elf from the Harry Potter series.
 Comic situations arise when characters are faced with being required to do something bad to Dobby (his manager at Walmart firing him as door greeter, Jason Bourne executing him, etc.) and yet Dobby still loves them unconditionally and his characterological self-blame causes him to believe he deserves his punishment.
 Dobby aggressively uses his magical powers to protect the character after they can't go through with it.
 Debuted Season 1, Episode 9.
 Dobby has appeared in three sketches.

 Farley Archer

 Farley Archer played by Jeremy Warner, along with his assistant Terry played by Stephen Meek, host a show called "The Dog Whisperer with Farley Archer" on the South Dakota Public Access Television.
 There have been three Farley Archer sketches.

 Gary and Carl

 Featuring Stacey Harkey as Gary Johnson and Jeremy Warner as Carl Johnson, the Gary and Carl Show is a useless advice show seemingly set in the 80s.
 Recurring themes are unanswered questions, stupidity, and Dasani water advertising.
 There have been three Gary and Carl segments.